-At a time when store shelves are piled high with board games, card games, and video games that cater to fans of every conceivable genre.
+Store shelves and shelves at home are piled high with board games, card games, and video games that cater to fans of every conceivable genre.
 But at a time when boredom is at an all-time high, card games for kids provide a way to ignore the fact that we’re all cooped up together in our homes.
 Try something new!
 It’s easy to forget that all kids really need to have a good time (or a fun game night) is a traditional deck of 52 playing cards and some fun card games to play.
-And while everybody’s got their favorite game from childhood, a handful stand out as tried-and-true classics.
+And while everybody’s got their favorite simple card game from childhood, a handful stand out as tried-and-true classics.
 They just work.
 These are the 21 best, easy card games for kids that can be ranged from toddlers, to teens, and can be two-player or more, that are fun, simple, and sure to get everyone laughing and happily competitive.

 How to Play: Simply deal the entire deck face down between the two players so that each has a stack of 26 cards.
 Without looking at the cards, players simultaneously turn one over on the table ⏤ the higher number wins both cards.
 If both cards are the same, there’s a ‘war.’
 Players then deal three cards face down followed by one card face up.
 Now, the higher numbers takes all 10 cards.
 Play continues until one player is out of cards and either angry or crying.